 I like talking to my clients, especially the children, to put them at ease.
 Talking can range from general chatting to ease nerves to specific directions about where and what you want your clients doing in a specific pose.

-About half way in-between the two is prompting, which is a more gentle, natural way of directing your subjects to do what you want them to do, and it draws out more natural connections.
+About halfway in-between the two is prompting, which is a more gentle, natural way of directing your subjects to do what you want them to do, and it draws out more natural connections.

-Next time you’re shooting, when you want them to do something specific such as hold mum’s hand, think “how can I re word my directions into prompts to get a more natural reaction?”.
-For example instead of saying, “look at mum”, I might say “tell mum three things you love most about her”.
+Next time you’re shooting, when you want them to do something specific such as hold mum’s hand, think “how can I re-word my directions into prompts to get a more natural reaction?”
+For example, instead of saying, “look at mum”, I might say “tell mum three things you love most about her”.
 The child will naturally look at mum, smile coyly and as they start speaking mum will melt.

 Don’t just shoot straight on.
-Get down low and shoot up, get up high and shoot down, and move around them for different perspectives.
+Get down low and shoot up, get up high and shoot down, and move around for different perspectives.

 Shoot through things to frame your subject, or behind things to put something in the foreground that works with the environment.
-Anything you can think of to add interest to your session.
+Anything you can think of to add interest to your motherhood session.

 And there you have it!
 The ingredients for you to go out and capture your own, gorgeous motherhood photo session!

-CLICK LOVE GROW ™ - COPYRIGHT 2019 ©
+CLICK LOVE GROW ™ Pty Ltd - COPYRIGHT 2024 ©

 Be the first to comment